 Kapitolyo is a food district

 As Maginhawa street is to Quezon City, Barangay Kapitolyo is to Pasig City when it comes to foodie hubs.
 People probably spend 80% of their time wondering where to eat, so knowing your city’s food district is really important.
-Food hubs are also among the most important things foreigners need to know when renting in Pasig.
+Food hubs are also among the most important things foreigners need to know when getting a condo for rent in Pasig.

 There are two main streets in Kapitolyo: the East Drive and the West Drive.
 If you are going on a food trip, remember that restaurants in the East are on the budget-friendly side, while those on the West are for romantic, fine dining moments.
 Anything from street food to steak can be found in Kapitolyo.
 Foodies must try the bacon slab at Poco Deli, Uncle Moe’s shawarma, Gostoso’s peri peri chicken, and pork chops at Tomahawk.
 You can also try dining at the eccentric Café Juanita, spend Friday nights at Tipsy Pig, otherwise known as Kapitolyo’s gastropub, or order freestyle breakfast at Kanto, the most visited all-day breakfast place in Pasig.